This kids’ homemade gift, a gingerbread man in a jar, is the perfect gingerbread playdough kit that brings the Gingerbread Man story to life!

 While the dough cooled, my kids began putting together the little baggies of gingerbread man parts for each kit.
 We added google eyes, cloves for the mouth, icing made out of white pipe cleaners and plenty of buttons to use for the nose and clothing.
 Cut pipe cleaner can be quite pokey so make sure to turn the ends in so no fingers get pricked.

 My daughter helped me roll a large ball of gingerbread playdough for each mason jar.
 Rolling the ball into a cylinder shape helped it slide into the jar more easily.
 We added the baggie of gingerbread man parts on top of the dough and screwed on the lid.
-We wrapped baker’s twine around each lid and hung a gingerbread cookie cutter on the sides.
-Then I added a simple label to the fronts and our kits were ready to go.
+We then wrapped baker’s twine around each lid and hung a gingerbread cookie cutter on the sides.
+Then, I added a simple label to the fronts and our kits were ready to go!